Taichi-Kamei/ENPH353_Controller/report/ENPH353_Final_Report.typ

 === Competition Result
 In the competition, our robot achieved an official score of 18 in 240 simulation seconds.
 We tied for 11th place out of 17 total teams.
 Unfortunately, our robot was not able to reliably see the clue boards in frame while driving (see @swerve) which caused unexpected bugs to occur.
 Running our robot again for demonstration purposes after our run, we were able to reach the tunnel and achieve a score of 38 points in 187 simulation seconds.
-In theory, our robot was able to drive through the entire course and read every clue and get all 57 points.
+In principle, our robot could to drive to the tunnel without respawning and read every clue along the way and get 49 points.
 Unfortunately, the clue boards would not appear in frame reliably enough for this to happen in an actual run.
 #grid(
   columns:2 ,
   figure(